wzacs1/BioinfWorkshop/Workthroughs/Part1-2_UnixContinued_CHPCEnvironment_QIIME2Intro.md

 - /scratch/kingspeak/serial
 - /scratch/general/nfs1

 There are differences among these that do matter for speed, but we won't get into it.
 You're unlikely to care much about the read/write access speed differences for quite awhile in your bioinformatics.
-For now, setup a directory for yourself on lustre:
+For now, setup a directory for yourself on lustre.
+Remember, when I show <VALUE>, this indicates you should enter your own value and NOT the `<` and `>`.
 ```bash
 $ mkdir -p /scratch/general/lustre/<YOUR_UNID>/
 ```